Obijuan/open-fpga-verilog-tutorial/tutorial/Alhambra_II/Readme.md

 # README

 Tutorial ports to [Alhambra II board](https://alhambrabits.com/alhambra/).
 Now using [nextpnr](https://github.com/YosysHQ/nextpnr) instead of `arachne`.
-This is the list of the updated tutorials:

-  - [x] T01-setbit
-  - [x] T02-Fport

-:warning: The rest of the tutorials could damage your board, as the pinout is still not updated!

 ## Requisites

-Apart from the tools described in the tutorials, you need to install nextpnr.
+Apart from the tools described in the tutorials, you need to install `nextpnr`.
 Steps:

 Install the dependencies: